 Dear Benjamin Banneker

 Though author E.R.
-Braithwaite is best known for his autobiographical novel To Sir, With Love, which is based on Braithwaite's experiences as a teacher at a school in the East End of London, Honorary White details his visit to South African in the 1970s.
-Up until 1973, South African had banned Braithwaite’s books, and once that ban was lifted he visited the country—being given the status of “honorary white.”
-His book dives deep into the racism against the indigenous black population Braithwaite witnessed during his six weeks there, and examines the nation’s inequality and its white ruling body’s shocking abuse of power.
+Braithwaite is best known for his autobiographical novel To Sir, With Love, which is based on Braithwaite's experiences as a teacher at a school in the East End of London, Honorary White details his visit to South Africa in the 1970s.
+Up until 1973, South Africa had banned Braithwaite’s books, and once that ban was lifted he visited the country—being given the status of “honorary white.”
+His book dives deep into the racism Braithwaite witnessed during his six weeks there, and examines the nation’s inequality and its white ruling body’s shocking abuse of power.

 A surprisingly under-recognized entertainer and activist, Paul Robeson is brought back to life by this detailed and readable biography.
 Robeson was a highly successful actor and singer, becoming internationally famous in the 1920s thanks to roles in Show Boat, Othello, and more.
 However, when he became increasingly politically active in the 1940s, roles dried up as Robeson became known as a union man and a member of the Communist Party.
 Duberman resurrects Robeson’s history, passion, and fire.